wongwil/wongwil.github.io/_posts/2024-04-18-rotate-array.md

 - Output: [5,6,7,1,2,3,4]

 ### Solution (C++)
-The idea is two do the "reverse" approach: You reverse nums once.
+The idea is two do the "reverse" approach: You reverse `nums` once.
 Then you reverse the subarrays in length `k` and `n-k` separately.
 You can either use built-in reverse functions (for C++: reverse()) or code it your own.
 For practice, I coded my own reverse function.
 To do that, do a swap function, where first element gets swapped with last, second with second last etc., so switch `i` with `n-i`.

 Note that `k` can be larger than `n` in some test cases.
 You need to handle it by `k = k % n` since it's has cyclic equivalence.

+So why does this "reverse" approach work?
+Assume the array looks like `a | b` and we want to rotate it to `b | a`.
+It's clear, that it's just mirroring the elements at `|` but by keeping the original order of the elements within `a` and `b`.
+This is exactly done by mirroring at the center, and then mirroring within their respective subarrays (which keeps the original order).

 ```c++
 class Solution {